Crime syndicate unmasked Nightwing on live T.V. Currently tied up. Lex Luthor, Batman, Catwoman. Deathstroke, Sinestro, etc... are going to save him.

 Battle for the Cowl

 When word reaches the criminal element that Batman is gone, Gotham is engulfed in chaos.
-Nightwing, Robin and their allies do their best to put out the fires by setting up a Network to counter the violence.
+Nightwing gathers a number of heroes that have relations with the bat-family, named 'The Network' to stop the chaos and destruction that has occurred.
+The bat family and their allies do their best to put out the fires by setting up the Network to counter the violence.
 Robin and Squire tracked a group of robbers but before they could take them down some else does, Robin and Squire do not see the person but he leaves a note saying " I AM BATMAN".
-Dick eventually enters the imposters lair, following Tim Drake wearing a old Batman costume, following Dick's refusal to don the mantle, Grayson then battles Jason Todd defeating him and taking up the mantle of Batman.
+Dick eventually enters the imposters lair, following Tim Drake wearing a old Batman costume, following Dick's refusal to don the mantle.
+Dick was pre-occupied with saving Damian Wayne from the Hands of Poison Ivy and Killer Croc when Tim was ambushed by Jason Todd in the lair.
+Grayson then battles Jason Todd defeating him and taking up the mantle of Batman.
+Bruce's son, Damian Wayne, also takes on the mantle of robin for a short moment in the story to act as Dick's partner.

 Taking on the Cowl